kjabon/maxwell_fdfd/README.md

 ![](https://github.com/kjabon/maxwell_fdfd/blob/main/demo8.gif)

 ### Summary
-A general matrix equation solver for 2D Yee grids, supporting perfectly matched layers (PMLs) In principle this could be applied to any differential matrix equation, e.g. the heat equation.
+A general matrix equation solver for 2D Yee grids, supporting perfectly matched layers (PMLs).

+In principle this could be applied to any differential matrix equation, e.g. the heat equation.

 Here we apply it to Maxwell's equations in the frequency domain (hence, finite difference frequency domain, or FDFD).

 You can add arbitrary materials to the grid, e.g. a Si waveguide or lens (with the correct relative permittivity $\epsilon_r$ and permeability $\mu_r$ at their respective grid points).
 See Raymond Rumpf's educational resources on computational electromagnetics if you need a refresher.